The Viletones: Early period

+Recording period

 Also that year, The Viletones released their first single, "Screamin Fist" b/w "Possibilities" and "Rebel" on their own label Vile Records.

 In 1978, they released Look Back In Anger, which featured the songs "Don't You Lie" and "Dirty Feeling", b/w "Back Door To Hell", "Swastika Girl" and "Danger Boy".
 The same year Pompeii, Hate and X abruptly left The Viletones to form The Secrets.
 That year, the new lineup of the Viletones appeared at the concert The Last Pogo, filmed at the Horseshoe Tavern in Toronto May 1, 1978, and became a feature film documentary, which was followed by a sequel in 2013.

 At the Rock Against Radiation concert in Nathan Phillips Square, Toronto, on July 19, 1980, The Viletones shared a bill with DOA, Stark Naked and the Fleshtones, Forgotten Rebels and Joe College and The Rulers.

 In 1983, The Viletones released their first full-length album, Saturday Night, Sunday Morning, recorded live at Larry's Hideaway in Toronto.
 Later that decade, they released a U.S.-only release, Live At Max's.
 In 1994, the record label Other Peoples Music, released a retrospective, A Taste Of Honey.
 Leckie also ran an art gallery in Toronto called Fleurs Du Mal; notable patrons included The Sex Pistols manager Malcolm McLaren.
 Leckie discovered and mentored various young artists whom later went on to be auctioned at Waddington's and Ritchie's.
 Leckie also made a brief appearance in the film, American Psycho.

 A reference to their song, "Screamin Fist", turned up in the pages of Neuromancer, a novel by William Gibson, and a computer virus was also named after the song.

-Over time, other members of the Viletones included Screamin' Sam Ferrara (bass), Tony Vincent (drums), Steve Koch (guitar), Steven Stergiu (guitar), Conrad Wiggins (guitar), Ian Blurton (guitar), Scott McCullough (guitar), Jeff Zurba (drums), Steve Scarlet (guitar).
+Over time, other members of the Viletones included Screamin' Sam Ferrara (bass), Tony Vincent (drums), Steve Koch (guitar), Steven Stergiu (guitar), Conrad Wiggins (guitar), Ian Blurton (guitar), Scott McCullough (guitarist of Rusty and former Doughboy), Jeff Zurba (drums), Steve Scarlet (guitar).

 After a reunion, the Viletones released their first commercial music video, which received regular rotation on Much Music, MTV (America & Europe) and some coverage on the BBC.
 The first comeback show with the new lineup was recorded live by Doug McClement and was released soon after.
 It featured live material and three new tracks written by Leckie and Stergiu, and was their first new material since the early 1980s.
 This release was called What It Feels Like To Kill (1998).
 Leckie and Stergiu then relocated to London and formed a British version of the band.